course-go/barbershop/README.md

 ## Assignment

-Throughout this homework assignment you will implement a solution for the [Sleeping barber problem](https://en.wikipedia.org/wiki/Sleeping_barber_problem).
+Throughout this homework assignment you will implement a solution of the [Sleeping barber problem](https://en.wikipedia.org/wiki/Sleeping_barber_problem).
 This problem was proposed by [Edsger W. Dijkstra](https://en.wikipedia.org/wiki/Edsger_Dijkstra) in his work [Cooperating sequential processes](https://www.cs.utexas.edu/users/EWD/transcriptions/EWD01xx/EWD123.html).

 ### Specification

 The problem is specified as follows:

-Picture a barbershop that has a single barber, a single barber chair on which the barber gives cuts, and a **N** chair in the waiting room.
+Picture a barbershop that has a single barber, a single barber chair on which the barber gives cuts, and a **N** chairs in the waiting room.

 ![Barbershop diagram](assets/barbershop.svg)